awslabs/multi-az-workshop/content/lab-3/index.en.md

 }
 ```

-It filters our log files against the rules and then counts the number of matches per instance id.
+Contributor Insights filters our log files against the rules and then counts the number of matches per instance id.
 Navigate to the server-side log group [here](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups/log-group/$252Fmulti-az-workshop$252Ffrontend).
 Then select one of the log streams and review the format of the log files.
 Because we have log data and metric data combined into one solution, we can query and filter this metric data using log analysis tools like Contributor Insights or Log Insights.
 Contributor Insights rules are only evaluated against log data as it is ingested, it isn't applied retroactively to existing logs.
 If you haven't pre-materialized those types of rules, you can run ad-hoc Log Insights queries.
 Navigate to the [Log Insights console](https://console.aws.amazon.com/cloudwatch/home#logsV2:logs-insights).
 See if you can write a Log Insights QL or OpenSearch SQL statement to identify the top contributors to Latency in the Ride operation.

 ::::expand{header="Solution"}